AndyTQ/Functioning-Roller-Coaster/README.md

 ![alt text](./demo/running.png)

 # Website & Download
 This project has an associated website with it at https://frcgame.tumblr.com.
-Feel free to discover the related educational research behind this video game!
+Feel free to discover the related educational research behind this video game or even download the game!